What is Headless Commerce and How it Changes the Retail Industry

 Global companies or businesses with sub-brands usually have several websites with language and content tailored to specific markets.
 Headless solutions help streamline the launching process by creating a single content hub that can be localized, customized, and SEO-optimized for different frontends.

-Relevant case: Alm Brand, a financial services company, was able to speed up the process of launching new products by building a that helps to effectively manage all digital touchpoints for their customers.
+Relevant case: Alm Brand, a financial services company, was able to speed up the process of launching new products by building a hybrid headless application on Optimizely that helps to effectively manage all digital touchpoints for their customers.